PowerCodersOrg/powercoders.org/site/content/city/open-job-position-program-coordinator.md

   ![](/img/zrh2021_jobad_programcoordinator.jpg)

-  **Please apply with a short motivation email and your CV until the latest 30 November 2020 to:** \
+  **Please apply with a short motivation email and your CV best before 30 November 2020 to:** \

   andrina.beuggert@powercoders.org